linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.07.2023 (announcement L2B)
+- 🔎🚀 Exploring exciting areas for B2B SaaS companies on our L2B platforms!
+We're constantly working to improve and expand our services.
+Which business sectors do you think are ripe for digital transformation?
+Share your thoughts! 💡📈 #B2B #SaaS #DigitalTransformation

+### 09.07.2023 (announcement)
+- 📢 Hey there!
+We've been exploring advertising networks for our platforms, but honestly, we're not super thrilled about ads, ya know? 🙅‍♂️ What about you?
+Do you enjoy seeing ads on your favorite websites or apps?
+Share your thoughts! #Advertising #UserOpinion

 ### 08.07.2023 (announcement)
 - 🎉 Hey there!
 Guess what? 🤔 We're currently working on an incredible AI tool that will blow your mind! 🚀🤩 Stay tuned to discover how this revolutionary technology will enhance your life.
 What features would you like to see in this tool?
 Share your ideas below! 👇 #AIToolInProgress #ExcitingTimes